davidweisss/Cold_storage/README.md

 - offline bitcoin transaction signing with bitcoin-cli

 ## Online.
 Setting up bitcoin and deps
-- A network install is performed on a new / clean sd drive
+- A network install is performed on a new / clean sd drive on a Raspberry Pi 3.
 - downloading, configuring, building, installing bitcoin

 ## Offline.
 Create a wallet, output a private key.